 Everything in one place

-Pomona College Branded as ‘ConnectTo’, Pomona’s advancement department used Theia and created a single, unified information portal bringing together IBM Cognos, Microsoft Power BI, Tableau, and SSRS.
+Pomona College Branded as ‘ConnectTo’, Pomona’s advancement department used Digital Hive and created a single, unified information portal bringing together IBM Cognos, Microsoft Power BI, Tableau, and SSRS.
 Last year, Pomona College won a National Silver CASE Award with ‘ConnectTo’.
 Now, users have one place to go to easily find reports, dashboards, documents, training materials and more.

 This has resulted in greater efficiency and productivity across departments, an increase in adoption (more than quadrupled), a reduction in technology management costs, and has directly impacted decision making in regards to fundraising campaigns.